Dallas: Climate

 Each spring, cold fronts moving south from the North collide with warm, humid air streaming in from the Gulf Coast, leading to severe thunderstorms with lightning, torrents of rain, hail, and occasionally, tornadoes.
 Over time, tornadoes have probably been the most significant natural threat to the city, as it is near the heart of Tornado Alley.

 A few times each winter in Dallas, warm and humid air from the south will override cold, dry air, resulting in freezing rain or ice and causing disruptions in the city if the roads and highways become slick.
 Temperatures reaching 70 °F on average occur on at least four days each winter month.
 Dallas averages 26 annual nights at or below freezing, with the winter of 1999–2000 holding the record for the fewest freezing nights with 14.
 During this same span of 15 years, the temperature in the region has only twice dropped below 15 °F, though it will generally fall below 20 °F in most (67%) years.

 The U.S. Department of Agriculture places Dallas in Plant Hardiness Zone 8b.
-However, mild winter temperatures in the past 15 to 20 years had encouraged the horticulture of more cold-sensitive plants such as Washingtonia filifera and Washingtonia robusta palms, nearly all of which died off during the February 2021 North American winter storm.
+However, mild winter temperatures in the past 15 to 20 years had encouraged the horticulture of more cold-sensitive plants such as Washingtonia filifera and Washingtonia filifera var. robusta palms, nearly all of which died off during the February 2021 North American winter storm.
 According to the American Lung Association, Dallas has the 12th highest air pollution among U.S. cities, ranking it behind Los Angeles and Houston.
 Much of the air pollution in Dallas and the surrounding area comes from a hazardous materials incineration plant in the small town of Midlothian and from cement plants in neighboring Ellis County.

 The average daily low in Dallas is 57.4 °F, and the average daily high is 76.9 °F. Dallas receives approximately 39.1 in of rain per year.
 The record snowfall for Dallas was 11.2 in on February 11, 2010.